Accredited Employer Work Visa for New Zealand

 How long can I stay in New Zealand for?

-This visa is typically granted from 6 months to 5 years and may be renewable.
+This visa is typically granted from 3 to 5 years.
+A maximum continuous stay of 5 years applies to Accredited Employer Work visas.
 You may also study for up to 3 months per year, or as part of your employment (if required by your employer).
-AEWV granted for up to 3 years prior to November 2023 may qualify for an extension to a 5 year visa and apply for the balance.

 This visa may be used as a stepping-stone towards an application for residence under the Skilled Migrant Category, the Green list, or one of the Sector Agreements.